josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/💸_Money_Listens/🚀_Dual_Use_Dualities/🍯_honeybot_dual_use_thought_experiment.md

 ## 🏮 Footer

-*🍯 HoneyBot — A Dual-Use Thought Experiment* is a living node of the Polaris Protocol.
+*🍯 HoneyBot™ — A Dual-Use Thought Experiment* is a living node of the Polaris Protocol.
 It uses humour and fiction to illustrate how easily dual-use loopholes can arise in robotics and behavioural science, and why clear governance frameworks matter before the prototype becomes reality.

+*Because there is a non-zero chance that The Men™, left unattended for more than 5 minutes, have already done something uncannily like this.*

 > 📡 Cross-references:
 >
 > - [🌱 Human Principles](../../../🫀_Our_Hearts_Our_Minds/🌱_Human_Principles/README.md) — *ethics and dignity frameworks*
 > - [📜 Statutes](../../../🦕_Elder_Influencers/📜_Statutes/README.md) — *regulatory architecture for dual-use research*
+> - [🌀 Justice Infrastructure Mismatch: 1990s Law × 2025 Tech](../../../🌀_System_Governance/⚖️_Legal_State_Governance/🌀_justice_infrastructure_mismatch_1990s_law_2025_tech.md) - *why dual-use regulation requires urgent ammends*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-10-19_
+_Last updated: 2025-12-15_